Print Logotype

 Please see the following spreadsheet which displays accessible cabins, partially accessible cabins and ambulant accessible cabins - accessible cabin sheet.

-For safety reasons, guests wishing to bring a mobility scooter (this includes the lightweight collapsible scooters e.g. such as brands like "Luggie", "Monarch Mobie" and "TGA") must be booked into an accessible cabin, or selected Suite/Mini Suite.
+For safety reasons, guests wishing to bring a powered mobility device (this includes all types of mobility scooters, powered wheelchairs and powered add-ons for manual wheelchairs) must be booked into a fully accessible cabin, partially accessible cabin on Arcadia only or selected Suite/Mini Suite.
 Full-time wheelchair users must occupy an accessible cabin.
-This is to ensure there is sufficient space for the mobility scooter to be stored safely while in the cabin, as well as ensuring the safety all guests and crew on board while the mobility scooter is in use around the ship.
+This is to ensure there is sufficient space for the powered mobility device to be stored safely while in the cabin, as well as ensuring the safety all guests and crew on board while the mobility scooter is in use around the ship.
+This is also a safety measure to ensure if there was a failure with the device a safety crew could access the cabin to manage the situation.
 To ensure accessibility on-board, the maximum length of a mobility scooter is 120cm.

 Anyone bringing a wheelchair or mobility scooter on-board must be registered for an evacuation chair in the event of an emergency as a mandatory requirement.
 Mobility devices must be declared at the time of booking and the "Your on-board needs" questionnaire must be completed via My P&O Cruises as soon as possible after booking and no later than two weeks before they sail, otherwise the guest may be denied boarding.